chejen/keys-translations-manager/README.md

 ## Roadmap
-* Push real-time notifications to client when data was changed by other users.
 * Add **MERGE** functionality to merge the same keys which are in different projects but have the same translations for every locale.
 * Data visualization